ritualby/wof/README.md

-# World of Fantasy Festival
+# World of Fantasy by Epigonen 𝕏 Sunshine

 A magical music festival website built with Astro and Tailwind CSS.

-> ✨ Experience the ultimate fantasy music festival
+> ✨ Experience the soecacular fantasy show

 ## 🚀 Project Structure